Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

 Need to know what compensation you can claim?

-If you’re suffering from stress-related condition caused by your job, Law Partners can help you find out if you’re eligible for compensation, paid time off work, and payments to cover your treatment costs.
+If you’re suffering from a stress-related condition caused by your job, Law Partners can help you find out if you’re eligible for compensation, paid time off work, and payments to cover your treatment costs.
 We’ll also advise you on whether you can claim lump sum compensation.
 There’s no cost to speak to one of our no win no fee lawyers and find out about your options.

 Chantille Khoury

 Chantille is a multi-award-winning, preeminent workers compensation specialist with over 20 years’ experience.
-Having ranked top 6 nationwide in the highest category of the Doyle’s Guide, Chantille is now providing feedback on policy changes for the Personal Injury Commission and government bodies.
+Having ranked top 6 nationwide in the highest category of Doyle’s Guide, Chantille is now providing feedback on policy changes for the Personal Injury Commission and IRO.

 Related articles.